 Step 9: A prompt asks if you want to “make system r/w,” which enables Android-x86 to read and write data to your hard drive.
 Select Yes.

 Step 10: Reboot your computer for the second time.
-Once installed, as with Phoenix OS, use the Google Play Store to install Android apps as you wish.
+Once installed, use the Google Play Store to install Android apps as you wish.

 Surface Duo and Microsoft’s Emulator